Expressions

 print(e)

-use the fun! macro to create Symbolica functions:
+use the fun! macro to create Symbolica functions and the symb! macro to quickly define symbols:

 use symbolica::{